 - Reporting and analytics

 LeadSquared is one of the world’s best cloud-based CRMs that helps organizations execute high-velocity sales.
-(You can request a free trial here)
+(You can request a demo here)

 People (Team Leads especially) who have joined us recently, and have used Salesforce before, say that LeadSquared is much easier to use than Salesforce.
 Let me explain.